Ofayé language

-The Ofayé or Opaye language, also Ofaié-Xavante, Opaié-Shavante, is a language spoken in Mato Grosso do Sul, Brazil which forms its own branch of the Macro-Jê languages.
-It is spoken by only a couple of the small Ofayé people, though language revitalization efforts are underway.
+The Ofayé or Opaye language, also Ofaié-Xavante, Opaié-Shavante, is a Macro-Jê language spoken in Mato Grosso do Sul, Brazil, forming an independent branch of the language family.
+It is spoken by only three of the Ofayé people, though language revitalization efforts are underway.

 Documentation

 Grammatical descriptions have been made by the Pankararú linguist Maria das Dores de Oliveira (Pankararu), as well as by Sarah C. Gudschinsky and Jennifer E. da Silva, from the Universidade Federal do Mato Grosso do Sul.

 Geographical distribution

 It was spoken on the Ivinhema River, Pardo River, and Nhandú River in Mato Grosso do Sul.
 Guachi, spoken on the Vacaria River in Mato Grosso do Sul, is a dialect.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Macro-Mataguayo-Guaykuru languages due to contact.

 Phonology

 The consonantal inventory of Ofayé is as follows.